-5.1 The school's lead person with overall designated responsibility for safeguarding is Mrs Kathryn Vernon.
-We have a deputy safeguarding lead, Mrs Vikki Harland to ensure there is appropriate cover for this role at all times.
-The responsibilities of the Designated Safeguarding Lead are described in Appendix A.
+5.2 The school's Designated Safeguarding Lead (DSL) with overall designated responsibility for safeguarding is Kathryn Vernon We have deputy designated safeguarding leads, Vikki Harland, Anna Boekweit-Hughes to ensure there is appropriate cover for this role at all times.

+The responsibilities of all Designated Safeguarding Lead are described in Appendix A.

 The Designated Safeguarding Lead will be on our school's leadership team and their role of Designated Safeguarding Lead will be explicit in their job description.
-This person should have the appropriate authority and be given the time, funding, training, resources and support to provide advice and support to other staff on child welfare and Safeguarding matters, to take part in strategy discussions and inter-agency meetings - and/or to support other staff to do so - and to contribute to the assessment of children (KCSIE, 2019).
+This person should have the appropriate authority and be given the time, funding, training, resources and support to provide advice and support to other staff on child welfare and Safeguarding matters, to take part in strategy discussions and inter-agency meetings - and/or to support other staff to do so - and to contribute to the assessment of children.
+The designated safeguarding lead (and any deputies) are most likely to have a complete safeguarding picture and be the most appropriate person to advise on the response to safeguarding concerns.
+(KCSIE, 2020).

-- 5.2 The school has a nominated governor Mrs Eleanor Allman responsible for safeguarding to champion good practice, to liaise with the head teacher and to provide information and reports to the governing body. - 5.3 The case manager for dealing with allegations of abuse made against school staff members is the head teacher.
-The case manager for dealing with allegations against the head teacher is the chair of governors Mrs Eleanor Allman The procedure for managing allegations is detailed in Appendix C. - 5.4 The head teacher will ensure that the policies and procedures adopted by the governing body are fully implemented and sufficient resources and time are allocated to enable staff members to discharge their safeguarding responsibilities. - 5.5 The head teacher will ensure that the policies and procedures adopted by the governing body are fully implemented and sufficient resources and time are allocated to enable staff members to discharge their safeguarding responsibilities. - 5.5 The governing body is collectively responsible for ensuring that safeguarding arrangements are fully embedded within the school's ethos and reflected in the school's day-to-day practice. - 5.6 All staff members, governors, volunteers and external providers know how to recognise signs and symptoms of abuse, how to respond to pupils who disclose abuse and what to do if they are concerned about a child.
+- 5.2 The school has a nominated governor Eleanor Allman responsible for safeguarding to champion good practice, to liaise with the head teacher and to provide information and reports to the governing body. - 5.3 The case manager for dealing with allegations of abuse made against school staff members is the head teacher.
+The case manager for dealing with allegations against the head teacher is the chair of governors Eleanor Allman.
+The procedure for managing allegations is detailed in Appendix C. - 5.4 The head teacher will ensure that the policies and procedures adopted by the governing body are fully implemented and sufficient resources and time are allocated to enable staff members to discharge their safeguarding responsibilities. - 5.5 The governing body is collectively responsible for ensuring that safeguarding arrangements are fully embedded within the school's ethos and reflected in the school's day-to-day practice. - 5.6 All staff members, governors, volunteers and external providers know how to recognise signs and symptoms of abuse, how to respond to pupils who disclose abuse and what to do if they are concerned about a child.
 They are aware that behaviours and physical signs linked to behaviours that put children in danger.
+All staff should know what to do if a child tells them he/she is being abused or neglected.
+Staff should know how to manage the requirement to maintain an appropriate level of confidentiality.
+This means only involving those who need to be involved, such as the designated safeguarding lead (or a deputy) and children's social care.
+Staff should never promise a child that they will not tell anyone about a report of abuse, as this may ultimately not be in the best interests of the child.
 Safeguarding issues can manifest themselves via peer on peer abuse.
 This may include, but not limited to: bullying (including cyber bullying), gender based violence/sexual assaults, harmful sexual behaviour and sexting.
 Staff should recognise that children are capable of abusing their peers.